-By the time I was done filling out my Life Chart, I understood that events had taught me one very specific thing – and this isn’t immediately clear from the individual events in and of themselves, it’s what’s underneath them all.
+By the time I was done filling out my Life Chart, I understood that events had taught me one very specific thing – something that wasn’t immediately clear from the individual events in and of themselves, because it was underneath them all.

 I cannot actually be me without feeling I’ll get punished for it.

 Can you imagine that?
 Can you imagine that you’re always feeling you’ll get punished.
 How are you going to create, say, this website?
 You won’t merely get it wrong (cos you always get it wrong) but you’ll be punished for it, even when you get it right!

 Imagine the retribution I’m exposing myself to just by saying this!

 Can you imagine the level of ‘blockage’ that I’m having to face right now as I’m writing these words?

 Well, my guess is that you can.
 That you can imagine this very clearly.
 Which is why I’m sharing this with you.
 Because you need to know that once you understand what you’re up against, you can begin to resolve it.
 And it works, cos you’re reading this.
 Which means I’ve written it.
 I’ve faced that blockage and here I am.